21 Healthiest Fruits To Eat According to a Nutritionist in 2025

 Okay, so there are tons of healthy fruits out there — got that.
 But what is the healthiest fruit?
 Ultimately, the most beneficial fruit to eat depends on various factors, including what vitamins and nutrients you're looking to gain.

 In general, fruits with the lowest calories, highest fiber content and lowest natural sugar content could be considered the best fruits to eat.
-While there’s no clear winner, superfoods like blueberries and açaí rank high due to their low calories, high water and fiber content and abundant vitamins and minerals, making them a good choice when searching for the most nutrient-dense fruit.
+While there’s no clear winner, fruits like blueberries and kiwi rank high due to fiber, water content and polyphenols.
+The best pick depends on your goals.

 If you're looking to boost your intake of certain vitamins and nutrients, this will play a role as well in determining which is the healthiest fruit for you.
 For example, if you want to increase your vitamin C intake, oranges or strawberries are a good choice.
 Alternatively, if you would like some extra omegas in your diet, turn to raspberries.